 - Soft savory roti with dahl

-Want to know how to make flavory chickpea flour tortillas?
-Watch the 1-minute food inspiration video:
+Want to see how to make chickpea flour tortillas?
+Watch the video instruction video:

-I hope you enjoy this recipe how to make flavory chickpea flour tortillas!
+I hope you enjoy this recipe how to make chickpea flour tortillas!
 If you make any my recipes?
-Tag @thetortillachannel on Instagram to let me know.
+Tag @thetortillachannel on Instagram or PIN on Pinterest.

-We are making flavory chickpea flour tortillas.
-Chickpeas have a natural nutty flavor and can be used for a lot of different recipes.
-Lets get started!
+We're making chickpea flour tortillas.
+These are naturally gluten free and vegan.
+Chickpeas have a natural nutty flavor and can be used in a lot of recipes.

 - ¾ cup of chickpea flour